ayv8er/san-fran-film-locations/README.md

 ## My Shortcomings

 I was not able to remove map markers after placing them on the map.
 In my local repo, the current method is buggy.

-The Google API also isn't able to render certain location objects despite checking for truthiness and/or ambiguous strings.
+I will fix this.

+The Geocoder doesn't return anything for certain addresses despite sanitizing the address, I will have to troubleshoot this.

 React Bootstrap wasn't utilized as much as I would have liked to as I focused more on functionality over design.

-## My Takeaway

-I can see why Magic had me work on this prior to our next interview.
-Google's SDK has given me a good look into what our product can do, the kinds of issues our customers may face, and how I interacted with documentation as a user.